 The bottom line: let your child’s behavior guide you, not a comparison to other children in your family or social circle.

-8 Signs Your Toddler Is Ready to Potty Train
+8 Signs Your Toddler Is Ready for Potty Training

 In our toddler classrooms, educators look for a combination of physical, cognitive, and emotional readiness signals before supporting a child through potty training.
 Here are the eight signs that tell us a child is ready: